hiddify/hiddify.com/docs/index.md

 ---

-??? question "How can I make sure that Hiddify is safe? 🔒"
+??? question "How can I make sure that Hiddify is safe?"
     To make sure Hiddify is secure, you can take the following steps:

     1. **Review the Source Code** 🛠️